Catholic communism: History

-Origins in the European labor movement
+Origins in the European labour movement

 Dialogue between Catholics and communists began in Italy and other Catholic European nations toward the end of the 19th century.
-As socialist trade unions changed working conditions for laborers, many Catholic workers perceived an overlap between the socialist aim of alleviating poverty and the principles of their faith.
+As socialist trade unions changed working conditions for labourers, many Catholic workers perceived an overlap between the socialist aim of alleviating poverty and the principles of their faith.
 However, the anti-clerical and anti-theist positions common in socialism were a significant barrier to associating with socialists.
-In response, Catholics formed their own political associations and trade unions, leading to a labor movement divided between "red" (socialist) and "white" (Catholic) organizations.
+In response, Catholics formed their own political associations and trade unions, leading to a labour movement divided between "red" (socialist) and "white" (Catholic) organisations.

 After World War I, a left-wing tendency developed within the "white" Catholic unions in Italy.
 This movement, sometimes called "White Bolshevism", embraced the religious traditions of the Italian peasantry while also adopting the economic demands of socialism.
-These unions became a powerful regional force; in Verona, for example, land strikes organized by the left-wing Catholic movement involved over 150,000 workers.
-The movement's theoreticians, such as Cesare Seassaro, argued that anti-clericalism was a bourgeois ideology and that many priests should be considered part of the working class.
+These unions became a powerful regional force; in Verona, for example, land strikes organised by the left-wing Catholic movement involved over 150,000 workers.
+The movement's theoreticians, such as Cesare Seassaro, argued that anti-clericalism was a bourgeois ideology, and that many priests should be considered part of the working class.

-These left-wing Catholic unions explored the idea of "inter-classism," a proposed alliance with socialist unions to combat both economic exploitation and the rise of fascism in Italy.
-However, these efforts largely failed due to the entrenched anti-clericalism of the Italian Socialist Party, which labeled left-wing Catholics "idiotic" and resolved to fight them "with greater force than those on the right."
+These left-wing Catholic unions explored the idea of "inter-classism", a proposed alliance with socialist unions to combat both alleged economic exploitation and the rise of fascism in Italy.
+However, these efforts largely failed due to the entrenched anti-clericalism of the Italian Socialist Party, which labelled left-wing Catholicism as "idiotic" and resolved to fight them "with greater force than those on the Right."
 In contrast, some prominent socialists, including Antonio Gramsci, were supportive of the Left-Catholic movement.
 The perceived Christian spirit in the speeches of some socialist leaders was reportedly strong enough to inspire conversions to the priesthood.

 Development and role in the Italian Resistance

-Catholic communism developed further in the 1930s and 1940s, with thinkers drawing parallels between the resurrection of Christ to the Russian Revolution.
-Guido Miglioli, after visiting the Soviet Union, promoted a "Christian vision of Bolshevism," arguing that a policy that rejected class struggle was destined to fail, as no collaboration could be expected from landowners.
-He maintained that the Bolsheviks "were welcomed by the masses as apostles and bearers of a message of social justice and brotherhood."
+Catholic communism developed further in the 1930s and 1940s, drawing parallels between the resurrection of Christ and the Russian Revolution.
+Guido Miglioli, after visiting the Soviet Union, promoted a "Christian vision of Bolshevism", arguing that a policy that rejected class struggle was destined to fail, as no collaboration could be expected from landowners.
+He maintained that the Bolsheviks "were welcomed by the masses as apostles and bearers of a message of social justice and brotherhood".

 During World War II, Catholic communists were a significant component of the Italian resistance movement against Nazism and Fascism.
 The Party of the Christian Left (Partito della Sinistra Cristiana) included prominent proponents of this ideology, such as Franco Rodano, Felice Balbo, and Adriano Ossicini.
 The Movement of Catholic Communists was formally active from 1937 to 1945.